Real-hackbard/ROT14-Crypter/README.md

 ROT14 is one of the [twenty-ish lesser-known](https://en.wikipedia.org/wiki/Substitution_cipher) cousins of ROT13.
 Part of the families of rotational ciphers, [Caesar-shift ciphers](https://en.wikipedia.org/wiki/Caesar_cipher), and monoalphabetic substitution ciphers, ROT14 is, by today's standards, a weak cryptosystem.
 It is easily spotted (though maybe not quite as easily as ROT13), and has a known algorithm with the same key used every time.
 In contrast to ROT13, though, the encryption algorithm and decryption algorithm differ slightly.

-* To encrypt plaintext, first convert every letter to a number (using A=0, B=1, C=2, ..., Z=25 is the best way to do it if you're mathematically- or computer-science-minded).
+* To encrypt plaintext, first convert every letter to a number (using ```A=0, B=1, C=2```, ..., ```Z=25```` is the best way to do it if you're mathematically- or computer-science-minded).
 For each number, add 14, then if the resulting number is above 25, subtract 26 until you get a result between 0 and 25 (inclusive).
 Then convert the resulting number back to a letter using the same A=0, B=1... system above.
 * To decrypt ciphertext, follow the above steps except swap addition operations for subtraction operations and vice versa.

+All of this is just a fancy way of saying "to encode your message in ROT14, shift every letter forwards 14 places in the alphabet, wrapping around to A if you reach Z".